-• Gross margins:
+Gross margins:

 Gross margins are based on average values achieved in the most recent quarters preceding the beginning of the budget period and based on peers in the software business.
-The gross margins for this CGU are currently around 66.4% and are expected to decrease in the future to reach approximately 55%.
+The gross margins for this CGU are currently around 32% and are forecasted to increase in the future to reach approximately 55% due to a change in the revenue mix.